cw2908/scriptmanage/README.md

   ## Heroku addons set REDIS_KEY
   ## Set this only if manually configuring redis
   # REDIS_URL: ''
 ```
+When developing locally rename the Rails application module name.
+Redis namespace will be prefixed by `Rails.application.class.parent_name`

 * May need to set `config.assets.compile = true` for Heroku https://devcenter.heroku.com/articles/rails-asset-pipeline#compile-set-to-true-in-production (assets are precompiled by default)